 Mitsubishi UFJ fell 2.3 percent to 383 yen at the 3 p.m. close of Tokyo Stock Exchange trading.
 They have risen 17 percent this year, outpacing the Topix Index’s 10 percent gain.

-Mitsubishi UFJ may use its business alliance with Morgan Stanley (MS) to help achieve the profit target, said Suzuki, 58.
+Mitsubishi UFJ may use its business alliance with Morgan Stanley (MS:US) to help achieve the profit target, said Suzuki, 58.
 It owns 21.8 percent of New York-based Morgan Stanley, according to data compiled by Bloomberg.

 The Japanese bank is also considering acquiring derivatives trading assets overseas, Suzuki said, without elaborating.